-You can download the terms and conditions here:
+You can download the terms and conditions by clicking here.

-Once all the servicing requirements are met, we will issue a Notification of Arrangement which can be taken to the local council to meet the consent conditions of your development approval.
+Once all the servicing requirements are met, we will issue a NOA which can be taken to the local council to meet the consent conditions of your development approval.

-We will normally issue a Notification of Arrangement after the following conditions are met:
+We will normally issue a NOA after the following conditions are met:

 - development consent has been granted by the local council